top of page

 Supporting Our Efforts

-As an entirely volunteer-run, 501(c)3 nonprofit, we rely on support from the community to keep our doors open and allow us to keep serving artisans from all walks of life.
-Here are some ways you can make a difference.
+As an entirely volunteer-run, 501(c)3 nonprofit, we rely on community support to keep our doors open and allow us to serve artisans from all walks of life.
+Here are ways you can make a difference.
 Donations to federally-recognized nonprofits are tax deductible in most situations.
 To request a deduction certificate, contact us.
+Blue Forge Group (Blue Legacy EIN 83-4307421) holds a Platinum Seal of Transparency as awarded by Candid GuideStar.

 Donations

-Make a monthly donation of any amount here.
-(Click the "Make this a monthly donation" box.)
+Make a reoccurring monthly donation of any amount.
+(Click "Make this a monthly donation.")

-Order an item from our Amazon wish list here.
+Order an item from our Amazon wish list.

 You can raise money through Facebook by selecting Blue Legacy (Port Orchard, Washington, EIN 83-4307421) for your charitable giving post.